Creality K1 review: Pros & cons from a Prusa owner

 To see if you have a new extruder, the extruder lock should feel springy when pressed as the original did not have a spring.
 The latest version also has a springy ring for locking in the PTFE tube as opposed to those fiddly and easy-to-lose blue clips.
 Being made of steel instead of aluminium, the new extruder will also be magnetic.

-An example of heat creep causing a bulge in the filament in the extruder, which leads to a failed print
+An example of heat creep causing a filament bulge in the extruder, which leads to a failed print

-As for hot end, the original is prone to heat creep clogging.
-As such, you should have the lid off when printing PLA or any other materials that do not need an enclosure.
-A few prints failed because the extruder stops pulling filament through to the nozzle, resulting in the printer never laying down any plastic yet continuing to move as if all was fine.
+As for the hot-end, the original K1 can be prone to heat creep clogging.
+As such, you should have the lid off (and maybe even the door open) when printing PLA or other materials that do not need an enclosure.
+I had a few prints fail because the extruder stops pulling filament through to the nozzle, resulting in the printer never laying down any plastic yet continuing to move as if all was fine.

-Getting these clogs out means removing the extruder motor and disassembling, which is annoying.
-It is no wonder the K1C design has a long metal tube as part of its ‘Unicorn’ nozzle design, which somewhat (not entirely) alleviates the issue.
-Ultimately, trust is lost when hours of printing and filament can sometimes go to waste.
+Getting these clogs out means removing the extruder motor and disassembling, which is annoying but can be done fast with practice.
+It is no wonder the K1C has a long metal tube as part of its ‘Unicorn’ nozzle design, which alleviates the issue.
+Ultimately, trust is lost when hours of printing and filament can sometimes go to waste until you get the hang of things.

 Backwards thinking